yuzawa-san/googolplex-theater/README.md

 If you get warnings about port 5353 being in use, you may need to disable Avahi on Linux.
 The `conf` directory is mounted as a docker volume.
 This will seamlessly map your local configuration into the Docker runtime.
-Arguments like `--help` can be appended onto the end of the `docker run` example above.

 It is recommended to wrap your `docker run` in something to keep it running as a daemon or persistent service.